EBLIDA Annual Council and Conference>

 11:15 - 12:15

-Workshop 3: 🌱 Climate Action Sprint - From risks to a 90-day plan
+Workshop 3: 🌱 Climate Action Sprint: From goals to action

 (Registration required - 35 participants)